Two-stage coding over the Z-channel: Introduction

 \section{Introduction}

 The Z-channel is of asymmetric nature because it permits an error $1\to 0$, whereas it prohibits an error $0\to 1$.
 The problem of finding encoding strategies for the Z-channel with one use of the noiseless feedback is addressed in this paper.
 We consider the combinatorial setting in which we limit the maximal number of errors inflicted by the channel by $\tau n$, where $\tau$ is a real number and $n$ denotes the number of channel uses.
+We emphasize that our combinatorial model is different from the probabilistic model, in which a transmitted symbol $1$ is flipped with probability $p$ and a symbol $0$ is always received without error.
+Recall that the capacity of the Z-channel is $C_{Z}=\log_2(1+p^{p/(1-p)}(1-p))$.
+We refer the reader to the paper~\cite{tallini2008feedback} dealing with the probabilistic setting, where feedback encoding schemes that achieve the Z-channel capacity are presented.